ctnava/rxtechnotes/2_discovery_manufacture_logistics.md

 Labels provide critical information about the medication name, dosage, instructions, safety warnings, batch number, manufacture & expiration dates.To simplify inventory tracking, barcodes and National Drug Codes are used.
 The ISMP encourages the use of **tall man lettering** to prevent look-alike or sound-alike drugs from being confused with one another.

+#### Fair Packaging & Labeling Act (FPLA, 1967)

+The Fair Packaging and Labeling Act (FPLA) requires all consumer products (including over-the-counter (OTC) drugs and many prescription drug packages) to bear labels that are truthful, standardized, and easy for consumers to understand.
+Enforced by the FDA (for food, drugs, cosmetics) and the FTC (for other consumer goods), this act ensures transparency and prevents deceptive packaging.

+Under the FPLA, drug packaging must include:

+- The name and place of business of the manufacturer, packer, or distributor
+- An accurate statement of the quantity of the contents (by weight, measure, or count)
+- A clear declaration of the product’s identity and intended use

+These requirements complement the FDA’s misbranding and labeling rules under the FDCA and ensure consumers receive consistent and honest information, regardless of brand.

+> 📌 The FPLA helps prevent misbranding by requiring clarity and standardization in labeling.
+Technicians must ensure that OTC products and bulk containers are correctly labeled before stocking shelves or filling orders.

 #### National Drug Code (NDC)

 The **Drug Listing Act** of 1972 mandates that all drug establishments provide a complete list of drugs manufactured, prepared, propagated, compounded, or processed for distribution, and these drugs must have a ***11-digit National Drug Code (NDC)***; a 3-segmented universal identifier.
 It's NATO-specific counterpart is called the NATO Stock Number (NSN).